 Their winter dogsled tour is usually 3-4 hours long and costs 389 CAD for two people.
 You can try mushing the dogs yourself or just sit back on the sled and enjoy the ride.

-Cross country skiing is a popular sport in the Rockies with groomed trails on every corner, and Golden is no exception.
-You can go ski to Cedar Lake, Golden golf course, or Dawn Mountain Nordic Centre at the base of the Kicking Horse Resort with 33 km of groomed trails and a heated day lodge.
+Cross-country skiing is a popular sport in the Rockies, with groomed trails on every corner, and Golden is no exception.
+You can go skiing at Cedar Lake, Golden golf course, or Dawn Mountain Nordic Centre at the base of the Kicking Horse Resort, with 33 km of groomed trails and a heated day lodge.
 Nearby Yoho National Park offers plenty of cross-country ski trails as well.

 Tips for visiting Golden